Scientists confirm July set new global heat record

-BERLIN (AP) — Meteorologists say July was the hottest month measured on Earth since records began in 1880.
+BERLIN (AP) — July was the hottest month measured on Earth since records began in 1880, the latest in a long line of peaks that scientists say backs up predictions for man-made climate change.

 The U.S. National Oceanic and Atmospheric Administration said Thursday that July was 0.95 degrees Celsius (1.71 degrees Fahrenheit) warmer than the 20th century average for the month.